Sabarmati River: Course

-The Sabarmati River originates in the Aravalli hills in the Indian state of Rajasthan.
+The Sabarmati River originates in the Aravalli Range in the Indian state of Rajasthan.
 The total length of the river is 371 km.
 After travelling 48 km in Rajasthan it flows into the Indian state of Gujarat where it is joined by a left bank tributary, Wakal, near the village Ghonpankhari.
 From there, the river continues southwest to Mhauri and meets a right bank tributary, the Sei River.
 Continuing its journey, it is joined by a left bank tributary, the Harnav River, before entering the Dharoi reservoir.
 After the Sabarmati passes the Dharoi dam it meets another left bank tributary, the Hathmati River.
-From there, the river flows past the city of Ahmedabad and is joined by a left bank tributary, the Watrak River.
+From there, the river flows past the city of Ahmedabad and is joined by a left bank tributary, the Vatrak River.
 The Sabarmati River continues to flow and drains into the Gulf of Khambhat, in the Arabian Sea.

 Basin

 The catchment area of the Sabarmati basin is 21674 km2 out of which 4124 km2 lies in Rajasthan State and the remaining 18550 km2 in Gujarat.
 The basin is located in a semi-arid zone with rainfall ranging from 450 to 800 mm in different parts of the basin.
 The river traverses three geomorphic zones: rocky uplands, middle alluvial plains, and lower estuarine zone.

 The major tributaries are the Watrak, Wakal, Hathmati, Harnav, and Sei rivers.
 Average annual water availability in the Sabarmati basin is 308 m3 per capita, which is significantly lower than the national average of 1545 m3 per capita.

 The Sabarmati is a seasonal river whose flows are dominated by the monsoon, with little or no flows post-monsoon.
 An average flow of 33 m3 per second was measured at Ahmedabad during the period 1968–1979.
 Over the past century, the flood of August 1973 is considered to be the largest flood, when a flow of 14,150 m3 per second was measured at Dharoi.